La Marzocco GS3 Review: Should You Get the AV or the MP?

 It can run in half-power mode or a 20 A full-power mode as befitting a commercial-rated machine.
 At full power, you’ll get rapid steam boiler recovery, great for consecutive lattes.
 But you’ll probably want to assign its outlet.

 It’s a bit wider than many prosumer machines but surprisingly compact in height, so it doesn’t look out of place in a small kitchen.
-The MP model, which includes a brew pressure gauge on the group head, is about 3 inches taller.
+The MP model, which includes a brew pressure gauge on the group head, is about 10 cm taller.

 Cleaning and Maintenance – 4/5